-The flow of the emails can be automated based on the action of the subscriber using triggers.
+The flow of the emails can be automated based on the subscriber’s action using triggers.
 For instance, you can set up a welcome email for everyone who signs up for your newsletter, blog, or product free trial.
-Then set up a series of white papers, videos, eBooks, product demos based on the interest levels of your subscribers.
+Then set up a series of white papers, videos, eBooks, and product demos based on the interest levels of your subscribers.

-Let’s take a look at some of the best practices for drip email marketing.
+Let’s look at some of the best practices for drip email marketing.

-Setting up a campaign requires you to first define your goals, which could be more subscribers, more free trial signups or more webinars participants.
+Setting up a campaign requires first defining your goals: more subscribers, more free trial signups, or more webinar participants.

-Understanding your audience is this key to segmenting groups within your drip email campaign.
+Understanding your audience is the key to segmenting groups within your drip email campaign.
 You want to segment your audience, based on their action or demography, before designing your campaigns.

 - Create a segment of new prospects who subscribed to your blog page and hit a welcome email.

-- Create a segment of audiences who made a recent purchase of your product by clicking on the Facebook advertisement and hit an email with purchase details/ product features/ product recommendations.
+- Create a segment of audiences who recently purchased your product by clicking on the Facebook advertisement and hit an email with purchase details/ product features/ product recommendations.

-- Create a segment of customers for product A, and send an email regarding the webinar of product A enhancements.
+- Create a segment of customers for product A, and send an email regarding the webinar on product A enhancements.

-- Create a segment of subscribers who recently downloaded your application, send email on application features, customer support in case they need you.
+- Create a segment of subscribers who recently downloaded your application, and send emails on application features and customer support in case they need you.

 - No open rates?
 Change the subject lines by including offers/coupons.

 - No click-throughs?
-Improve the content of email, design, and content of call-to-action, and layout of the email.
+Improve the email’s content, design, call-to-action, and layout of the email.

 - No conversion rates?
 Send more lead nurturing emails – videos/eBooks/white papers/product demos.

 - No engagement at all?
 Review campaign goals and re-segment your audience.